courros/hnco/README.md

 ratio indicates that an algorithm often resamples already sampled bit vectors.

-### Maximum
+### Maximum evolution

 The purpose of this experiment is to study the evolution of the maximum found so far.
 Each algorithm is run only once on each function.
 Time is expressed in terms of number of evaluations.

-### Parameter
+### Observable evolution

-This experiment is similar to the benchmark experiment but the same algorithm is run with some parameter taking values in a given set.
-In the example, the influence of the learning rate on the performance of PBIL is studied.
+The purpose of this experiment is to study the evolution of some quantity available through the log function of a given set of algorithms.
+In the example, the evolution of entropy in UMDA and PBIL is studied.
+Each algorithm is run only once on each function.
+Time is expressed in terms of number of iterations.

 ### Runtime